Umar Willis Umar Willis

 Do you work in bad weather?

 Yes.
 This is the Pacific North West, after all.
 Rain, sleet, or snow; we’re prepared.
 We will even bring rollers and blankets to protect your carpet.
-In cases of snow, it’s nice if the customer shovels or clear access points when necessary.
+In cases of snow, it’s nice if the customer shovels or clear access points, but we can do that too if necessary.

 Read More